tweag/nickel/doc/manual/typing.md

 ```

 It turns out statically ensuring that an arbitrary expression will eventually
-respects an arbitrary user-written predicate is a really hard problem even in
+satisfy a user-written predicate is a really hard problem even in simple cases
-simple cases (technically, it is even undecidable in the general case).
-The
+(technically, it is even undecidable in the general case).
+The typechecker
-typechecker doesn't have a clue about the relation between numbers and ports.
+doesn't have a clue about the relation between numbers and ports.
+So, what can
-So, what can it do with annotations like `Port`?
-There is one situation when
+it do with annotations like `Port`?
+There is one situation when the typechecker
-the typechecker can be sure that something will eventually be a port number, or
+can be sure that something will eventually be a port number, or will fail with
-will fail with the correct error message: when using a contract application.
+the correct error message: when using a contract application.

 ```nickel
 (let p | Port = 10 - 1 in